Goals and Requirements for Majors and Minors

 - gain pedagogical competency in music through student teaching.

-In addition to the basic requirements for the degree, music courses at the upper-level will be determined in consultation with the full-time music advisor and the student.
-Music majors will be advised towards a choice of senior project that meets their individual needs or interests, and will be required to complete one of the following:
+In addition to the basic requirements for the degree, music courses at the upper‐level will be determined in consultation with the full‐time music advisor and the student.
+Students will pursue advanced study in performance, composition, music theory, music history and culture, or music education to prepare for the required completion of a senior capstone project.
+Music majors will be advised towards a choice of senior capstone project that meets their individual needs or interests, and will be required to complete one of the following:

 - write a thesis or complete a significant project on a topic approved by the music faculty.